Mitigating Coherent Noise Using Pauli Conjugation: Conclusion

 There are several degrees of freedom we can add to further optimise our noise tailoring schemes.
-Firstly, throughout this article we have been focusing on conjugation using Pauli gates, it will be interesting to extend our technique to Clifford gates or even general unitaries.
+Firstly, throughout this Article we have been focusing on conjugation using Pauli gates, it will be interesting to extend our technique to Clifford gates or even general unitaries.
 We can also look into the case where we allow Clifford correction~\cite{chamberlandHardDecodingAlgorithm2017}.
 We definitely did not exhaust all the ways to reduce the Pauli conjugation search space.
 For example, we have only been focusing on the permutation symmetry of code and noise, which at best can only prove the operators with the same weight are equivalent.
 A next step could be including other Clifford symmetries like CZ gates, etc.

 Our conjugation scheme, especially the multi-round variant, in a way can be viewed as bang-bang dynamical decoupling tailored to a given quantum error correction code.
-It will be a fruitful area to adapt more schemes in the established literature of dynamical decoupling~\cite{suterColloquiumProtectingQuantum2016} into the context of quantum error correction.
+Attempts has been made before to study the effect of dynamical decoupling within the context of quantum error correction~\cite{ngCombiningDynamicalDecoupling2011}, though without explicitly considering the code structure like we did in this Article.
+It will be a fruitful area to adapt more schemes in the established literature of dynamical decoupling~\cite{suterColloquiumProtectingQuantum2016} into the context of quantum error correction taking into account the code structure.
 We may get a fuller understanding about how to search for better multi-round conjugation scheme from the way we optimise dynamical decoupling using average Hamiltonian arguments~\cite{violaDynamicalDecouplingOpen1999} and group theoretic arguments~\cite{zanardiSymmetrizingEvolutions1999}.
 Ideas like non-equidistant pulses~\cite{uhrigKeepingQuantumBit2007}, robust decoupling sequences and higher-order decoupling~\cite{suterColloquiumProtectingQuantum2016} can also be extended into multi-round conjugation.

 Besides applications in quantum error correction for memory, the conjugation technique can also be extended into other fields like quantum metrology and quantum simulation.
 For quantum metrology with error correction~\cite{kesslerQuantumErrorCorrection2014,durImprovedQuantumMetrology2014,zhouAchievingHeisenbergLimit2018}, we hope to find conjugation schemes that can tailor the noise into a form that is less damaging to the code and/or tailor the signal into a form that the code is more sensitive towards.
 When applied to symmetry verification in quantum simulation~\cite{bonet-monroigLowcostErrorMitigation2018a, mcardleErrorMitigatedDigitalQuantum2019, mccleanDecodingQuantumErrors2019}, conjugation may enable more noise to be detected via transformation of the previously undetected noise components.
 In the above applications, it is likely that we need to develop more complex conjugation schemes beyond one-round Pauli conjugation.